AugustineOchieng/blog/README.md

-# Blogger
+# Blog

-Blogger is a flask application providing acces to  an unmatchable variety of content and logged in users have an option of adding blog posts
+Blog is a python django application providing acces to  an unmatchable variety of content and  users have an option of interacting and commenting on posts

  ## Author
 [Augustine Ochieng](https://github.com/AugustineOchieng)